saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

   - Example, `mydomain.com,saucelabs.com,mysite.com`
 - Prefix domain names with a dot `.` to match all its subdomains.
   - Example: You could refer to `docs.saucelabs.com` and `my.saucelabs.com` as "`*.saucelabs.com"` or` ".saucelabs.com"`.
 Enclose the argument in quotes to prevent shell expansion of asterisk.
-- If you don't want any domains to be SSL re-encrypted, you can specify `all` with the argument (i.e., `-B all` or `--no-ssl-bump-domains all`)
+- If you don't want any domains to be SSL re-encrypted, you can specify `all` with the argument (that is, `-B all` or `--no-ssl-bump-domains all`)
 - WebSockets domains are not compatible with SSL bumping, so you'll need to [disable SSL Bumping](#--no-ssl-bump-domains) for those.

 ## Additional Resources